-3.2.3 NEAR DATA SPACE
+4.2.3 NEAR DATA SPACE

-The 8-Kbyte area between 0000h and 1FFFh is referred to as the near data space.
+The 8-Kbyte area, between 0000h and 1FFFh, is referred to as the Near Data Space (NDS).
 Locations in this space are directly addressable via a 13-bit absolute address field within all memory direct instructions.
-The remainder of the data space is addressable indirectly.
+The remainder of the data space is indirectly addressable.
 Additionally, the whole data space is addressable using MOV instructions, which support Memory Direct Addressing with a 16-bit address field.

-3.2.4 SFR SPACE
+4.2.4 SFR SPACE

-The first 2 Kbytes of the near data space, from 0000h to 07FFh, are primarily occupied with Special Function Registers (SFRs).
-These are used by the PIC24 core and peripheral modules for controlling the operation of the device.
+The first 2 Kbytes of the Near Data Space, from 0000h to 07FFh, are primarily occupied with Special Function Registers (SFRs).
+These are used by the PIC24F core and peripheral modules for controlling the operation of the device.

 SFRs are distributed among the modules that they control, and are generally grouped together by module.
 Much of the SFR space contains unused addresses; these are read as '0'.
-A diagram of the SFR space, showing where SFRs are actually implemented, is shown in Table 3-2.
+A diagram of the SFR space, showing where SFRs are actually implemented, is shown in Table 4-2.
 Each implemented area indicates a 32-byte region where at least one address is implemented as an SFR.
-A complete listing of implemented SFRs, including their addresses, is shown in Tables 3-3 through 3-30.
+A complete listing of implemented SFRs, including their addresses, is shown in Tables 4-3 through 4-30.

-TABLE 3-2: IMPLEMENTED REGIONS OF SFR DATA SPACE
+TABLE 4-2: IMPLEMENTED REGIONS OF SFR DATA SPACE

-SFR Space Add ress
+SFR Space Address

 xx00 xx20 xx40 xx60 xx80 xxA0 xxC0 xxE0

-000h Core ICN Interrupts -
+000h Core ICN

 100h Tim ners Capture Compare

-200h I CTM UART S PI I/ 0
+200h I 2 CTM UART S PI /O

-300h A /D I/ 0
+300h A /D

 400h

 500h

-600h PMP RTC/Comp CRC I/ 0
+600h PMP RTC/Comp CRC 0

-700h System NVM/PMD
+700h - Syste NVM/PMD